ikibardin/kaggle-camera-model-identification/README.md

 competition "IEEE's Signal Processing Society - Camera Model Identification" and 1st place among student eligible teams).

-To execute the camera model identification system run the following command:
+To execute the camera model identification system run the following command from the root of the directory:

 `python src/predict.py -d <directory with test images> -o <name for predictions file>`